ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - Airworthiness Certificate, Registration, and Operating Handbook.
   No person may operate an aircraft unless it has within it the following: An appropriate and current Airworthiness Certificate, a Registration Certificate, and an approved flight manual.

+- <span style="color:green"> Where may an aircraft's operating limitations be found? </span>
+- In the current, FAA-approved flight manual, approved manual material, markings, and placards, or any combination thereof.
+  The operating limitations are specified in the approved Airplane Flight Manual, markings, and placards.

 - <span style="color:green"> Under what conditions may objects be dropped from an aircraft? </span>
 - If precautions are taken to avoid injury or damage to persons or property on the surface.
   No PIC may allow any object to be dropped from an aircraft that creates a hazard to persons or property but an object may be dropped if reasonable precautions are taken to avoid injury or damage to persons or property.